yottaawesome/programming-windows-5th-edition/README.md

 Some samples may generate deprecation and security warnings upon compilation, and I recommend you heed those warnings if you intend to use any code in production.
 Remember this is decades old Win32 code -- depending on what you're trying to do, more modern approaches such as [C++/WinRT](https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/january/c-introducing-c-winrt), [wxWidgets](https://www.wxwidgets.org/) or [POCO C++](https://pocoproject.org/) may be more appropriate.

-When using any code from this repo in production, always consult the [Windows API Index](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) for relevant and updated usage notes.
+When using any Win32 code from this repo in production, always consult the [Windows API Index](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) for relevant and updated API usage notes.

 ## Additional resources